Assistant Professor of Accounting

 Office: 306 Business Building

 Professor Du studies the relationship between accounting information and economic fundamentals in dynamic settings and the financial services industry.
 He also conducts empirical investigations of earnings management and market use of information.
 His research appears in The Accounting Review and is reported in business media such as the New York Times.
-He serves as an ad hoc reviewer for Accounting, Economics, and Law, American Accounting Association Annual Meetings, and FARS Mid-year Meetings.

 Professor Du holds a PhD in accounting from Yale.
 He was a Deloitte Foundation Doctoral Fellow (2011-2012) and a Harry and Heesun You Fellow (2011-2012).
 He teaches Intermediate Financial Accounting at Penn State.